Compare

 Where HubSpot wins

 Ecosystem depth and brand.
-HubSpot has over 2,000 apps in its marketplace with 2.5M+ total installs. source For any third-party tool you already depend on — your email provider, your scheduling tool, your billing platform, your analytics stack — there's almost certainly a HubSpot integration that already exists.
+HubSpot has over 2,000 apps in its marketplace with 2.5M+ total installs. source For any third-party tool you already depend on (your email provider, your scheduling tool, your billing platform, your analytics stack), there's almost certainly a HubSpot integration that already exists.
 Hydra won't match that on day one.

 Enterprise maturity.
-HubSpot has SOC 2 Type II, GDPR, HIPAA (on specific Hubs), sandbox environments, and procurement-ready compliance answers that Seed-to-Series-A founders don't typically need but Series B+ teams do. source
+HubSpot has SOC 2 Type II, GDPR, HIPAA (on specific Hubs), sandbox environments, and procurement-ready compliance answers that Seed-to-Series-A founders don't typically need but Series B+ teams do. source Hydra is pre-SOC-2 today.
+For a company that wants a full marketing-plus-sales-plus-service suite and has the budget, HubSpot is the safer pick.

 Migration notes